ColeHajek/Settlement-Sight/README.md

 ## Installation
 1. Clone the repository
 2. Install packages in `requirements.txt`
+3. Download the IEEE GRSS 2021 dataset from: https://www.grss-ieee.org/community/technical-committees/2021-ieee-grss-data-fusion-contest-track-dse/
 ## Usage
 ### Data
 To use this project, add the raw `.tif` files you wish to use to `data/raw/Train` giving each tile its own folder with the naming convention `TileX` where `X` is the number of the tile.
-If the data has not been preprocessed, running `scripts/train.py` or `scripts/evaluate.py` will process the data.
+Alternativly download the dataset from https://www.grss-ieee.org/community/technical-committees/2021-ieee-grss-data-fusion-contest-track-dse/ If the data has not been preprocessed, running `scripts/train.py` or `scripts/evaluate.py` will process the data.
 If you wish to add additional data for augmentation, you can run `src/esd_data/make_new_data.py` which will duplicate the dataset.
 ### Training the model
 To train your own model, set up ESDConfig in `scripts/train.py` with the `model_type` you would like to use.
 The model types are:
 - "UNet"